The Arc of a Dive: Photographs by Alexander Rodchenko and Leni Riefensthal

 This conscious blending of fictional narrative and stylistic devices with the documentary was also being explored by other directors during this period, such as Orson Welles in It’s All True (1941), Robert Siodmak in People on Sunday (1930), Roberto Rossellini in Rome, Open City (1945), and Michelangelo Antonioni in The Vanquished (1952).
 There are, of course, vast differences in how these directors approached this new composite essay/fiction form, yet for all of them it became a way of exploring subjects that resist easy explanation, categorization, or summation.
-This polyphonic fiction/documentary hybrid enabled the used of multiple perspectives within the same work, with none having dominance or providing an "objective viewpoint."
+This polyphonic fiction/documentary hybrid enabled the use of multiple perspectives within the same work, with none having dominance or providing an "objective viewpoint."
 We can see that the subsequent work of Welles and Antonioni in particular, with films such as F is for Fake (1974) and Blow-Up (1966), builds upon that foundation.
 Riefenstahl did not pursue this line of inquiry.
 In her work, the powerful dialectical relationship between the two contrasting forms of documentary and fiction is manipulated to the point that reality and theater become one, a conceptual all-embracing ‘aestheticizing of politics’ (Walter Benjamin) that is formally very complex, but whose overall poetics is simplistic as the single overriding concept guides the work toward only one possible meaning or conclusion.
-In the case of Triumph of the Will the warrior/savior brings purpose and direction to the people and unifies all differences into a single overriding emotion of euphoric solidarity.
+In the case of Triumph of the Will the warrior/savior brings purpose and direction to the people and unifies all differences into a single overriding emotion of euphoric solidarity and well being.
 Unlike Roberto Rossellini or the other directors searching for new narrative forms, for Riefenstahl there was never a question of exploring the various levels of reality, the relationship of individuals to their environment, or the psychologies of crowds and power.
 Instead she championed an ideology through the established conventions of the heroic genre seen in her mountain films.
 This body of work was the foundation for all of her subsequent films and photography.
 Yet unlike the other hired artists in the Nazi talent pool, who were hopelessly antiquarian, moralizing and sententious, in Riefenstahl the Nazis found an aesthetic visionary who could understand the complexity of the ideas and emotions involved and how they related to the present moment.
 Just as importantly she could communicate this to masses of people so they would be emotionally moved leaving the rhetoric, which she found pedantic and boring, to politicians and intellectuals.
 A close look at her photographic work during the Olympics allows us a rare glimpse into her techniques and their underlying philosophical ideas.

 Riefenstahl was working for the Reich under Joseph Goebbels, the “Reich Minister of Propaganda,” and was to photograph and film all of the Olympic events overseeing the details of hiring crews and supervising them.
 For Triumph of the Will she had at her disposal thirty film cameras and a staff of a hundred and twenty members, not including the architects and designers who created the “set” for the Nuremberg rally that was the climax of the film.
 For the Olympic Games Riefenstahl had sixty cinematographers at her disposal and the film was, as to be expected, elaborate and ambitious.
 Her editor Walter Ruttmann and his many assistants had to assemble thousands of hours of footage into a coherent narrative that followed the trajectory of the games themselves.
 The film’s final length of 200 minutes was eventually shown on its release in 1938 in two parts: Festival of the Nations and Festival of Beauty, each emphasizing a particular aspect of the games.
 Ruttmann was himself a highly talented filmmaker who had made a series of brilliant short avant-garde films such as the abstract Opus 1 (1922) and the highly influential Berlin Symphony of a Great City (1927).
 During the Nazi period Rutmmann shifted his allegiance from his avant-garde work, which the Nazis regarded as decadent, to eventually making propaganda films for the Reich.
-He was mortally wounded in 1941 while filming the German advance, in the summer months, on the Russian front before the winter retreat.
+Later during the war he was killed in 1941 while filming the German advance, in the summer months, on the Russian front before the winter retreat.

 Realizing that the light during the actual diving competition was mid-day light, direct and flat with deep shadows, Riefenstahl asked the divers to perform their dives outside of the competition in the early morning so she could shoot them in the light of dawn.
 In this way, she avoided presenting the divers in the harsh daylight that would remorselessly show every straining muscle, every bead of sweat and every hair.
 The face of divers in mid-dive is often not particularly flattering because of the immense strain and concentration involved.
 The divers agreed to the off-hour dives, some posing naked, and the images of bodies taking off in the morning mist are photographed by shooting with a strong back light from the rising sun.
 The resulting silhouettes turn the divers into anonymous types that appear to be flying and to have none of the strain of divers as they make their difficult acrobatic moves on the way down to the water.
 The details of the body – clearly evident in Rodchenko’s image - have been eliminated by the extensive use of back lighting.
 For a fraction of a second humanity appears to have conquered mere mundane reality as the divers in Riefenstahl’s images are anonymous, as no particular qualities can be ascribed to any of them except gender.
 They are not only free of gravity, but of individuality as they pass beyond individual quirks toward a category of demi-god, free of the limitations and constraints of mere mortals.
 The marble of classical Greece is finally made into a living silhouette that is both in movement and statically frozen, the two opposites in perfect harmonious balance.
 The synthesis or unification of opposites is one of the primary objectives of classicism, the academic ideology based around the presumed ideas inherent in classical art - although what was going on in the minds of the artists who made art in Greece over two thousand years ago is not known.
 While some of the divers are naked in Riefenstahl's work, their nudity is there not so much to titillate as to make the connection to classical art absolutely clear.
 The aesthetics in Olympia are up front and center in a way that was not so evident in Triumph of the Will - we can summarize by saying that in the latter film the politics is overt and takes center stage, in every sense, while in Olympia, a far more sophisticated film, the politics is a subtext that is subtle but constant, and it is seamlessly integrated into the aesthetic form of the film.